paddymul/buckaroo/docs/source/install.rst

 .. _install:

 ================
-Installing DCEF
+Installing Buckaroo
 ================

-DCEF can be installed from ``PyPI``:
+Buckaroo can be installed from ``PyPI``:

 .. code-block:: bash

-   pip install dcef
+   pip install buckaroo

-Once dcef is installed, it can be used as a a Jupyter Lab  extension.
-See :ref:`using` for information on how to use dcef
+Once Buckaroo is installed, it can be used as a a Jupyter Lab  extension.
+See :ref:`using` for information on how to use Buckaroo.